Why do Empires Collapse?

 - Why does the absence of a writing system make it hard to determine why an empire falls?

-- Why does the author argue that it’s difficult to pin the “collapse” of a society on one single cause?
+- Why is it difficult to pin the “collapse” of a society on a single cause?

-- How does evidence from Teotihuacan and Maya societies contribute to your understanding of what “collapse” means, and what might happen after societies collapse?
+Respond to this question: How does evidence from Teotihuacan and Maya societies contribute to your understanding of what “collapse” means?